 The shade, soft breeze and the view was just perfect.
 We were really glad to have spent about an hour just lounging around!

 The island also has some water sports/ activities that you can enjoy.
-This includes a visit to the Giant Clams Sanctuary and kayaking among others.
+This includes a visit to the Giant Clams Sanctuary, which reminded me of our trip to Camiguin and kayaking among others.
 And I must say, the water was really inviting!
 See for yourself!

 5:00 PM Arrival in Coron